 Low Operating Standards Causes High Retail Defection

-The real reasons shoppers aren’t returning to your stores
+The real reasons shoppers aren’t returning to your stores or banks.

 What is the Opportunity?